OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 - **OpenVidu Server Pro Node**: this is the master node.
 It takes care of the **signaling plane**.
 Manages OpenVidu sessions, forwarding events and messages to clients and distributing the load across the available Media Nodes.<br><br>
 - **Media Nodes**: these are the slave nodes, in charge of managing the **media plane**.
 For that reason, Media Nodes are the actual bottleneck of the OpenVidu cluster and the ones that determine its capacity: more Media Nodes means more concurrent OpenVidu sessions.
 Two important aspects of Media Nodes:<div style="margin-bottom: 8px"></div>
-    - Each OpenVidu session is currently hosted in one Media Node.
+    - Each OpenVidu Session is currently hosted in one Media Node.
-    - Each Media Node can manage multiple OpenVidu sessions.
+    - Each Media Node can host multiple OpenVidu Sessions.

 <div class="row">
     <div class="pro-gallery" style="margin: 25px 15px 25px 15px">